Melimoyu: Eruption history

 Two large Holocene eruptions have been identified at Melimoyu, called MEL1 and MEL2 and whose deposits are known as the La Junta and Santa Ana tephras respectively.
 The larger MEL1 eruption occurred between 2,790 – 2,740 years ago and produced a layered basaltic-dacitic tephra consisting of pumice with lithics and scoria inclusions.
 The MEL2 eruption took place about 1,680 ± 100 calibrated radiocarbon years ago and consists of pumice of andesitic composition.
 MEL1 deposits have thicknesses of 130–30 cm depending on the layer at 30 km distance of the volcano, while MEL2 units rech thicknesses of 50 cm at the same distance.

 At Palena Lake 115 km east from Melimoyu the MEL1 layer is still 12 cm thick.
 A 6 cm thick tephra deposit at Lago Shaman and Mallín El Embudo in the Río Cisnes valley has been attributed to the MEL2 eruption.
 Other findings of tephra are MEL2 layers at Laguna Junco and Laguna Las Mellizas.
 Overall, both eruptions appear to have had a volcanic explosivity index of 5 and produced about 2.6 km3 and 1.6 km3 tephra for the MEL1 and MEL2 eruption, respectively.
 The compositions of the two tephras are different, with the MEL2 magma having formed possibly from leftover MEL1 magma.
 The MEL1 tephra is of basaltic trachyandesite to basaltic andesite composition and the MEL2 tephra is of trachydacite composition.

 Other eruptions identified through tephra at Lago Shaman and Mallín El Embudo occurred 4,800 – 4,600 calibrated radiocarbon years ago, while a late glacial maximum eruption over 19,670 years before present produced another 6 cm thick tephra layer in the Río Cisnes valley.
 Two additional tephra layers, 8,300 and especially one 19,700 years old, at Río Cisnes may also have originated at Melimoyu and deposits from the latter eruption may also be preserved in the Ñirehuao valley.
 Glacial activity has otherwise removed much of the record of volcanic activity before the post-glacial.

 A 350 ± 200 CE eruption at Melimoyu deposited ash as far as Antarctica, where it was found in the Siple Dome.
-This eruption together with volcanic eruptions of Calbuco and Taupo in New Zealand induced noticeable cooling and increased snowfall in Australia.
+This eruption together with volcanic eruptions of Calbuco and Taupō in New Zealand induced noticeable cooling and increased snowfall in Australia.
 There are no recorded historical eruptions aside from occasional seismic events.

 The Chaiten eruption in 2008 has highlighted the hazard that volcanoes constitute, and thus a number of volcanoes including Melimoyu are monitored with seismic stations.
 Local towns such as Puerto Cisnes may experience tephra falls in case of renewed volcanic activity at Melimoyu, while lahars and lava bombs would threaten the area directly surrounding the volcano.